 If you’ve been kayaking before with any old kayak paddle you’ll know the chore it can be.
 They’re heavy, cumbersome, don’t cut into the water and can leave you exhausted at the end of a whole day of paddling.
 That’s where buying a quality kayak paddle can save you and your back from struggling and help you glide faster through the water with ease.

-Best Paddles For Kayaking
+Quick Answer: The Best Paddles For Kayaking

 How to Choose a Kayak Paddle: Buying Guide